 |None of the Above||51%|

 Note that while not all our tuna purchases came from ISSF Participating companies, we ensure all the tuna we purchase does meet ISSF Conservation Measures and Commitments as verified annually via third party audit.
-These audits are conducted by MRAG-Americas and evaluate company performance in meeting ISSF resolutions in a number of critical areas.
+These audits are conducted by MRAG-Americas and evaluate company performance in meeting ISSF resolutions in several critical areas.
 Bumble Bee Seafood’s audit results are consistently outstanding.
 We believe this is representative of our concerted efforts to ensure all products reaching the market comply with ISSF commitments, we are proud of our results, and we will continue to drive to maintain the highest standards.
 Click here to view our 2020 ISSF Audit Report.

 Increasing Sourcing of Tuna Caught by Vessels on the International Seafood Sustainability Foundation (ISSF) Proactive Vessel Register (PVR)